getsentry/sentry-javascript/docs/usage.rst

 .. describe:: fingerprint

     The fingerprint for grouping this event.
+Learn more how `Sentry groups errors <https://docs.sentry.io/learn/rollups/>`__.

     .. code-block:: javascript